AlphaArslan/RPi_PCF8591_python3/README.md

 # RPi_PCF8591_python3_FSR
-Read analog values with help of PCF8591 module, I2C protocol and python script Here we put it into action using simple FSR sensor
+Read analog values with help of PCF8591 module, I2C protocol and python script.
+Here we put it into action using simple FSR sensor

 # Pin Connection